 Cold weather can worsen some health conditions, particularly for those that are 65 years and older.
 For free support from Age UK, call their advice line on 0800 687 1602.
-Lines are open 8am-7pm, 365 days a year.
+Lines are open 8am to 7pm, 365 days a year.

-Age UK also provide information on their website about keeping warm and well this winter.
+Age UK also provide information on their website about keeping well this winter.

 Keep yourself healthy this winter

 - get a flu jab if eligible, check the NHS website to find out more on the NHS website

 - get advice if you feel unwell by visiting your pharmacist (if you need medical advice when your pharmacy is closed call 111)